Historiography of the Christianization of the Roman Empire: Origin

 Christianity emerged as a sect of Second Temple Judaism in Roman Judaea, part of the syncretistic Hellenistic world of the first century AD, which was dominated by Roman law and Greek culture.
 It started with the ministry of Jesus, who proclaimed the coming of the Kingdom of God.
 After his death by crucifixion, some of his followers are said to have seen Jesus, and proclaimed him to be alive and resurrected by God.

 When Christianity spread beyond Judaea, it first arrived in Jewish diaspora communities.
 The early Gospel message spread orally, probably originally in Aramaic, but almost immediately also in Greek.
 Within the first century, the messages began to be recorded in writing and spread abroad.
 The earliest writings are generally thought to be those of the Apostle Paul who spoke of Jesus as both divine and human.
 The degree of each of these characteristics later became cause for controversy beginning with Gnosticism which denied Jesus' humanity and Arianism which downgraded his divinity.

 Christianity began to expand almost immediately from its initial Jewish base to Gentiles (non-Jews).
 Both Peter and Paul are sometimes referred to as Apostles to the Gentiles.
 This led to disputes with those requiring the continued observance of the whole Mosaic law including the requirement for circumcision.
-James the Just called the Council of Jerusalem (around 50 AD) which determined that converts should avoid "pollution of idols, fornication, things strangled, and blood" but should not be required to follow other aspects of Jewish Law (KJV, Acts 15:20–21).
+James the Just called the Council of Jerusalem (around AD 50) which determined that converts should avoid "pollution of idols, fornication, things strangled, and blood" but should not be required to follow other aspects of Jewish Law (KJV, Acts 15:20–21).
 As Christianity grew in the Gentile world, it underwent a gradual separation from Judaism.

 Christianization was never a one-way process.
 Instead, there has always been a kind of parallelism as it absorbed indigenous elements just as indigenous religions absorbed aspects of Christianity.
 Michelle Salzman has shown that in the process of converting the Roman Empire's aristocracy, Christianity absorbed the values of that aristocracy.
 Several early Christian writers, including Justin (2nd century), Tertullian, and Origen (3rd century) wrote of Mithraists "copying" Christian beliefs.
 Christianity adopted aspects of Platonic thought, names for months and days of the week – even the concept of a seven-day week – from Roman paganism.
 Bruce David Forbes says that "Some way or another, Christmas was started to compete with rival Roman religions, or to co-opt the winter celebrations as a way to spread Christianity, or to baptize the winter festivals with Christian meaning in an effort to limit their [drunken] excesses.
 Most likely all three".
 Some scholars have suggested that characteristics of some pagan gods — or at least their roles — were transferred to Christian saints after the fourth century.
 Demetrius of Thessaloniki became venerated as the patron of agriculture during the Middle Ages.
 According to historian Hans Kloft, that was because the Eleusinian Mysteries, Demeter's cult, ended in the 4th century, and the Greek rural population gradually transferred her rites and roles onto the Christian saint Demetrius.